Tight Ankles? Here’s What Causes It—and the Best Ankle Mobility Exercises to Fix It

 #5: Calf Raises on a Step

-Performing calf raises (sometimes known as heel lifts) with your heels hanging off of the step allows you to move up into plantarflexion and also get a good stretch with dorsiflexion when you hang your heels down.
+Performing calf raises (sometimes known as heel lifts) with your heels hanging off the step allows you to move up into plantarflexion and also get a good stretch with dorsiflexion when you hang your heels down.

 Raise up onto your toes as high as you can go and then sink down, dropping your heels towards the stair below as deep as possible.